Voice (& beyond) Care Team: Who's Who?

 Voice Teacher

-Description: A voice teacher is someone who focuses on vocal technique to help increase vocal range, build vocal strength, give you a better ability to blend smoothly between vocal registers, coordinate different vocal registers, master musical and vocal styles, sing efficiently and safely, gain confidence, and eventually help you achieve technical and artistic mastery.
+Description: A voice teacher is someone who focuses on vocal technique to help increase vocal range, build vocal strength, give you a better ability to blend smoothly between vocal registers, coordinate different vocal registers, improve musical and vocal styles, sing efficiently and safely, gain confidence, and eventually help you achieve technical and artistic mastery.

 Speech-Language Therapist/Pathologist (SLP)